Pauan/Immutable/README.rst

 Quick overview
 ==============

-See the documentation for a list of types / functions provided by this library.
+See the documentation for an alphabetical list of the types / functions provided by this library.

 ----